strykeforce/deadeye/docs/deployment.rst

 Prerequisites
 =============

 #.
-Make sure you've go Python and pip and both are available from your command line.
+Make sure you've got Python and pip and both are available from your command line.
 Help can be found `here <https://pipenv.pypa.io/en/latest/install/#make-sure-you-ve-got-python-pip>`_.

 #.
 Install Pipenv using these `instructions <https://pipenv.pypa.io/en/latest/install/#installing-pipenv>`_.